Emerald Holding, Inc. Fair Value Disclosure

 |

-The market-based share award liability was $0.5 million and $0.8 million as of December 31, 2024 and 2023, respectively.
-Changes in the fair value of the market-based share award liability is included in selling, general and administrative expense in the consolidated statements of (loss) income and comprehensive (loss) income.
+The market-based share award liability was $0.5 million as of December 31, 2025 and 2024.
+Changes in the fair value of the market-based share award liability is included in selling, general and administrative expense in the consolidated statements of (loss) income.
 The determination of the fair value of the market-based share award liability could change in future periods.
 See Note 12, Stock-Based Compensation, for additional information with respect to the market-based share awards.

 About Fair Value Disclosures